 Soon after, I left the Myhren Gallery to return full-time to photography.
 As director of the Colorado Photographic Arts Center I was responsible for writing and overseeing the design of every piece of literature and publicity that was distributed, including press releases, announcement cards, online presence, and small publications such as Role Play and annual Members Show catalogs.
 During that time I also wrote occasional essays for local Denver shows such as Mark Sink Photographs 1975-2010 (Byers-Evans House Gallery, 2010), Photo Book Works (Abdecarian Gallery, 2013), and it's all here in black and white (figuratively speaking), for the tbellgallery (2015).

 Through my company, Durrington Edits, I am consulting with several photographers in the Denver region.
-Several long range projects are on the front burner, including a history of photography in Colorado, and an update to the Nagasaki project.
+Several long range projects are on the front burner, including a history of post-WWII photography in Colorado, and exhibition reviews. for onegoodeyeonline.com (see CV below for details).
 Several of my personal photo books made online can be viewed on the My Photography page.

 Selected Publications (editor)